pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

                 '''.format(result=result)

-...we do the calculation and return the result (clearing the list of the inputs at the same time so that the user can try again with another list):
+...we do the calculation and return the result (clearing the list of the inputs at the same time so that the user can try again with another list).

 If, however, we get past that `if request.form["action"] == "Calculate number"` statement, it means either that: